Gregg Berhalter: Early life and education

 Gregg Matthew Berhalter was born on August 1, 1973, in Englewood, New Jersey, and grew up in Tenafly, New Jersey, and was a high school teammate of Claudio Reyna at Saint Benedict's Preparatory School in Newark, New Jersey.
-He played college soccer at the University of North Carolina at Chapel Hill.
+He played college soccer for the North Carolina Tar Heels at the University of North Carolina at Chapel Hill.
+In 2002, he was ranked as one of the top 50 players in the history of the Atlantic Coast Conference.
 In 1993, he spent the collegiate off season playing for the Raleigh Flyers of the USISL.
 Berhalter is the godson of Boston Red Sox Hall of Fame baseball player Carl Yastrzemski.